Forest-Economics-Goettingen/woodValuationDE/README.md

 <h2><em><a name="fct_vol_skidded">vol_skidded()</a></em></h2>

 The function estimates the skidded share of the volume over bark of the standing trees that are to be harvested.
-It is the share of salable volume but excludes the fuelwood that is not assumed to be commercially delivered to the forest road.
-The share of skidded wood is required to derive the harvest costs per unit standing volume.
-The function is based on the assortment tables from [Offer and Staupendahl (2018)](#offer.2018) and its derivation is described in
-[Fuchs et al. (in preparation)](#fuchs.inpreparation).
+It is entire volume that is assumed to be commercially delivered to the forest road, the pulpwood and sawlog assortments.
+The share of skidded wood is required to derive the harvest costs per unit volume over bark.
+The function is based on the assortment tables from [Offer and Staupendahl (2018)](#offer.2018) and its derivation is described in [Fuchs et al. (in preparation)](#fuchs.inpreparation).
 The underlying assortment tables are based on data from HessenForst, the public forest service of the Federal State of Hesse in Germany.

-<h3>Data and Model</h3>
+<h3>Data and model</h3>

 The assortment tables from
 [Offer and Staupendahl (2018)](#offer.2018) provide conversion factors